eugenecormier/rudi2/README.md

 MacOSX: you will need to install python 3 https://www.python.org/downloads/mac-osx/

-Ubuntu Linux: you will have to install the tkinter python libraries (python3-tk).
+Ubuntu Linux: you will have to install the tkinter python libraries (sudo apt install python3-tk).

 ### PLEASE NOTE, THIS PROGRAM IS CURRENTLY IN ALPHA STAGES AND DOES NOT RUN OR DO ANYTHING USEFUL...
 FOR NOW....